-Four courses, totaling twenty quarter units, at least two of which must be upper division.
+Four courses, totaling twenty units, at least fifteen of which must be upper division.
+Normally these courses will be in Philosophy/Religious Studies and will thus constitute automatically a coherent block of instruction.

 Religious Studies Courses

 NOTE: Each course not otherwise designated carries five quarter units of credit.